RadimCajzl/udacity-metrics-dashboard/README.md

 ## Creating SLIs and SLOs
-*TODO:* We want to create an SLO guaranteeing that our application has a 99.95% uptime per month.
-Name four SLIs that you would use to measure the success of this SLO.
+*We want to create an SLO guaranteeing that our application has a 99.95% uptime per month.
+Name four SLIs that you would use to measure the success of this SLO.*

+The main goal for uptime SLO is to make sure the application will be available to users 99.95% time each months.
+The converse (application is not available) can happen due to various reasons:
+ - infrastructure errors
+ - there are zero healthy instances of any application component (e. g. container failed to start, or is stuck in failed state)
+ - any application component is overloaded and thus fails to respond.

+Out of scope: application errors (e. g. counting http error status codes).
+This should be covered by different SLO.

 ## Building KPIs for our plan
-*TODO*: Now that we have our SLIs and SLOs, create a list of 2-3 KPIs to accurately measure these metrics as well as a description of why those KPIs were chosen.
-We will make a dashboard for this, but first write them down here.
+*Now that we have our SLIs and SLOs, create a list of 2-3 KPIs to accurately measure these metrics as well as a description of why those KPIs were chosen.
+We will make a dashboard for this, but first write them down here.*

+ - **KPI**: Number of running pods for both frontend-service and backend-service is at least 1 in 99.95% cases in each month.

+   If number of pods for frontend-service are zero, then the users won't be able to view our application and thus perceive it as unavailable.

+   If number of pods for backend-service are zero, then the users won't be able to perform any action on our app and thus perceive it as broken/unavailable.
+   Frontend also may show weird content confusing the users.

+ - **KPI**: 99.95% of time each month the `metrics/` endpoint is available in both backend and frontend services.

+   This is a variation on the more conventional `healthz/` endpoint.
+If either of the two services fails to respond when `metrics/` are requested, it is very likely it won't be able to service other HTTP traffic either.
+Such cases might not be covered by the first number-of-pods KPI, it might happen that the pod is running but failed to expose HTTP interface.

+   Moreover, if we are unable to collect our metrics, we are likely to miss measurements of other KPIs as well.

+ - **KPI**: 99.95% requests to the frontend-service will be handled within 100 ms.

+   If the converse is true (more than 0.05% requests take longer than 100 ms), then low responsibility might lead to users' perception of the application as unavailable.

 ## Final Dashboard
 *TODO*: Create a Dashboard containing graphs that capture all the metrics of your KPIs and adequately representing your SLIs and SLOs.
 Include a screenshot of the dashboard here, and write a text description of what graphs are represented in the dashboard.